Pre-flight risk linting for agent tools

 Files

-Filesystem roots granting broad read/write (/, ~, drive roots).
+Filesystem roots granting broad read/write (/, ~, drive roots, docker bind-mount host paths).

 🌐